iamdevvalecha/support.eventyay.com/speakers/How-do-I-know-if-my-session-was-accepted-or-rejected.md

 Thank you!
 # How do I know if my session was accepted or rejected ?
-In order to know if my session was accepted or rejected ,please follow these steps:
+In order to know if my session was accepted or rejected, please follow these steps:

 ## Step 1: Log in
 `Log in` by using your `username` and `password`